 Inaugurated in 1981, the FSU Art History Graduate Symposium participates in a long tradition of student conferences in our discipline.
 This open forum brings together students, professors, and members of the community to share ideas and expertise.
 We call it a symposium, with all the classical associations of that word, to suggest that it is not just a series of lectures, but a conversation.

 Our purpose is to provide the opportunity for students to present the results of their scholarly efforts in twenty-minute talks, and to profit from the audience’s response.
 At the end of each paper, the speaker engages directly with the audience, both students and faculty, so that the ideas they present become the basis for further exploration.
 Each year we invite a distinguished scholar to deliver the keynote address and participate in these discussions, as part of the Vincent and Agatha Thursby Visiting Scholars Lecture Series.
-Recent keynote scholars have included Barbara E. Mundy, Claire Farago, Felipe Pereda, Maria Gough, John T. Paoletti, and Richard Schiff.
+Recent keynote scholars have included Barbara E. Mundy, Claire Farago, Felipe Pereda, Maria Gough, John T. Paoletti, Richard Schiff, and Charlene Villaseñor Black.

 Our symposium is distinguished from similar gatherings because it was conceived from the start to result in a publication.
-Student speakers are able to submit their papers to our journal Athanor, published here in the College of Fine Arts by the FSU Museum of Fine Arts Press.
-The manuscript goes through several stages of editing before coming to fruition in the final article, published and shared with more than 300 libraries and institutions across America and Europe.
-To have your institution included on the distribution list or to request a copy of an issue or article, please contact the Museum of Fine Arts Communications Coordinator.
-The Table of Contents of every issue is available here: ToC, Athanor I – XXXV.
+Student speakers are able to submit their papers to our journal Athanor, published here since 1981 in the College of Fine Arts by the FSU Museum of Fine Arts Press.
+The manuscript goes through several stages of editing before coming to fruition in the final article, which have been published and shared with more than 300 libraries and institutions across America and Europe.
+In the interest of conservation and innovation, in 2019 we transformed Athanor to an online publication, now edited by a graduate student editor on the Symposium Committee and published by FSU Libraries: Athanor.